CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

 # What is a Git repository?
 Git is a version control system: can record/save snapshots and track the content of a folder as it changes over time.
 Every time we commit a snapshot, Git records a snapshot of the entire project, saves it, and assigns it a version.
-These snapshots are kept inside a sub-folder called `.git` (typically a hidden folder).
+These snapshots are kept inside a sub-folder called `.git` (typically a hidden folder). # Is the repository part of the working directory?
+E.g. if I have a project with a .git folder, is the repo just the .git folder, or the entire project?

 If we remove `.git`, we remove the repository and history (but keep the working directory).
 `.git` uses relative paths - you can move the whole thing somewhere else and it will still work Git doesn’t do anything unless you ask it to (it does not record anything automatically).
 Multiple interfaces to Git exist (command line, graphical interfaces, web interfaces).